Share This Article

 It’s useful to know where this tea comes from in order to fully understand its character.
 Dong Ding tea is one of Taiwan’s most famous teas but the original Dong Ding bushes came from China; Wuyi Mountain to be specific.
 In comparison to China, Taiwan is a fairly new tea-growing country but it has a favourable climate for the production of tea.
 This in combination with the Chinese expertise (which they sort of inherited/copied) resulted in the production of high-quality teas.
 In 1663, China annexed Taiwan and a lot of people from Fujian Province moved to Taiwan, taking seeds, plants and expertise with them.
 In the beginning, people just produced tea for personal needs but over time, the tea trade started to develop.

-In the center of the small island, Nantou District is located.
+In the centre of the small island, Nantou District is located.
 This district is the most important tea-growing region as it produces more than half the amount of tea that is produced annually.
 In this district, one can find the famous Dong Ding Mountain.
 As you might have guessed, Dong Ding oolong comes from this area.
 Some people even use this name for oolong teas that are not from Dong Ding Mountain.
 That is why the Taiwanese government named three official Dong Ding growing regions: Zhang Yu, Yong Long and Feng Huang.

 What is it exactly?